 A 21st century school to address 21st century challenges

-Stanford is creating a school focused on climate and sustainability that will draw on the considerable expertise that exists across academic units, aligning those efforts around research, education, and impact.
+Stanford is creating a school focused on climate and sustainability that will align the considerable expertise that exists across academic units around knowledge, education, and solutions for the urgent challenges facing the planet.

 The decision to create a school arose through faculty, student, and staff engagement, starting with more than 200 submitted proposals for campus, education, and research initiatives.

-Internal and external stakeholders are weighing in on the best ways of integrating Stanford's strengths in climate and sustainability research and education, leading up to a design for the new school.
+Stakeholder groups are weighing in on the best ways of integrating and expanding on Stanford's strengths in climate and sustainability research and education, leading up to a design for the new school.

 Part of Stanford's Long-Range Vision